Battle 17: Tchigolith Fenlands

 Battle 19 was split between two zones, divided by a deep river.
 You can’t perform any actions if you’re swimming in deep water, so it was a considerable obstacle (Geomancers have a skill to walk on water, which ironically costs more than their ability to walk on lava, because the game simply has more water maps!).
 Arriving at the battlefield, we found that Agrias had “escaped from” (been let free by) the cardinal and was now being “pursued” by Lionel’s Gryphon Knights, who were chasing her as unenthusiastically as possible to make sure she got to Ramza to set the bait.
 Thankfully, Agrias had been thoroughly upgraded in our absence, so she was a handy guest party member, which was good because she had to survive for us to win this battle.
 Unfortunately… basically everything else.

-We had to deploy a sturdy force to the left flank where Agrias was on the run, since keeping Agrias alive was an objective, but that meant that we had sincere problems both managing the right flank and getting our troops back together after we had taken one flank or the other.
+We had to deploy a sturdy force to the left flank where Agrias was on the run, since keeping Agrias alive was an objective, but that meant that we had severe problems both winning the right flank and getting our troops back together after we had taken one flank or the other.
 The left flank held a Black Mage we typically had little trouble dispatching, but also two durable Knights, and an Archer in a difficult position at the extreme corner of the map, atop a hill.
 The right flank, meanwhile, had a Black/Time Mage guarded by an Archer, which shouldn’t have been a concern, but who could we rout them quickly enough to cross the river?
 Note that basically no one in our party was a meat shield at this point, save for Agrias, and we were trying to protect her!